-Software Engineers are professionals who have a strong foundation in computer science which they use to build, develop, maintain and test computer software for clients.
-They will usually have detailed discussions with a client to establish the desired outcome of a project.
+Software Engineers are professionals who have a strong foundation in computer science which they use to build, develop, maintain, and test computer software for clients.
+They’ll usually have detailed discussions with a client to establish the desired outcome of a project.

 A Software Engineer’s role typically involves three core components:

 Although the end goal of their project may be clear, the route needed to get there may not be.
-It is the Software Engineer’s job to map out a pathway by building models and using other problem-solving techniques.
+It’s the Software Engineer’s job to map out a pathway by building models and using other problem-solving techniques.

-There are a range of computer programming languages (or codes) e.g. Java and Python that are used to communicate instructions to a computer.
-A Software Engineer will have knowledge of one or more codes which they can use to design and maintain software.
+There is a range of computer programming languages or codes (e.g. Java and Python) that are used to communicate instructions to a computer.
+A Software Engineer will have knowledge of one or more codes that they can use to design and maintain software.